The Center for Vaccine Ethics and Policy

 Donations and Support

-CVEP enjoys in-kind support from its founding institutions, but depends for financial support on donations from individuals and institutions, restricted project grants and sponsorships, and limited consulting revenue.
+CVEP enjoys critical in-kind support from its founding institutions, but depends for program support on donations from individuals and institutions, restricted project grants and sponsorships, and limited consulting revenue.

-Donations also support Vaccines: The Week in Review, a weekly service which provides a digest of news, announcements, articles and events in global vaccines ethics and policy gathered from key governmental, NGO and industry sources, key journals and other sources.
+Your program support enables publication of Vaccines and Global Health: The Week in Review, a weekly service which provides a digest of news, announcements, articles and events in global health with a focus on vaccine ethics and policy gathered from key UN, governmental, NGO and industry sources, over 80 key journals, and other sources.

 To make a donation in support of the Center for Vaccine Ethics and Policy, click here to proceed to the online donation page hosted by The Wistar Institute.
 The Wistar Institute acts as fiduciary for CVEP, receiving and managing donations and other support for CVEP’s ongoing work.